 REFLECTIVE ROOF SYSTEMS OFFER OBVIOUS ENERGY SAVINGS?

-As a result, there currently is no proven way to accurately calculate a comparison between the varying systems.
-Obviously increasing R-value, as current codes now require(R-25 or R-30 from the previous R-10 standard), will improve energy savings, but increases overall cost of the roof that takes too many years to realize these savings.
-However, this will perpetuate the debate between the black and white membranes, especially in the Chicago marketplace, as the white membrane provides the best savings in the warmest temperatures, but reverts to the opposite effect in the colder ones.
+As a result, there is currently no proven way to accurately calculate a comparison between the varying systems.
+Obviously, increasing R-value, as current codes now require(R-25 or R-30 from the previous R-10 standard), will improve energy savings, but increases the overall cost of the roof, which takes too many years to realize these savings.
+However, this will perpetuate the debate between the black and white membranes, especially in the Chicago marketplace, as the white membrane provides the best savings in the warmest temperatures, but reverts to the opposite effect in the colder temperatures.

-So, while state and local codes will be the driver as to what the building owner/manager has as roof options, there will continue not to be a “black and white” answer as to what the best roof is when it comes to maximum energy savings.
-My advice, take care of whatever it is you have for as long as you can as to avoid having to go through the process.
+So, while state and local codes will be the driver as to what the building owner/manager has as roof options, there will continue to be no “black and white” answer as to what the best roof is when it comes to maximum energy savings.
+My advice is to take care of whatever it is you have for as long as you can, to avoid having to go through the process.